 This jacket features two external and two internal pockets, allowing you to have all your necessities handy on the go.
 In addition to that, I really like the color and size variety – there are ten colors to choose from, and it is available in sizes ranging from XS to 3XL.
 It runs true to size and it is not too tight, so there is going to be enough room even for thick sweaters.

 The Gotham II jacket is definitely one of my personal favorites.
 It is very stylish, so perfect for everyday wear since it will go with most outfits, from jeans to dresses.
-And it’s a pretty warm jacket as well; it is insulated with 550 fill power goose down, and 160 grams of TNF’s synthetic Heatseeker insulation.
+And it’s a pretty warm jacket as well; it is insulated with 550 fill goose down insulation and 160 grams of TNF’s synthetic Heatseeker insulation.

-It’s a midweight jacket, so it’s not as packable as some of the other options I’ve showed you.
-But it is very warm - it’s one of the warmest jackets from TNF, so it will perform well even in really cold weather.
+It’s a midweight jacket, so it’s not as packable as some of the other options I’ve shown you.
+But it is exceptionally warm – it’s one of the warmest insulated jackets from TNF, so it will perform well even in really cold weather.

-But it is wind resistant, with the elastic cuffs and adjustable hood.
-The hood features a removable faux fur ruff, but you can’t detach it entirely from the jacket.
+But it is wind-resistant, with elastic cuffs and an adjustable hood.
+The hood features a removable faux fur ruff, but you can’t detach it entirely from the down jacket.

 The warmth of the Columbia Centennial Creek jackets comes from two things – the 650 fill power down insulation, and the brand’s proprietary Omni-Heat lining.
 The lining actually consists of tiny metallic dots, which reflect the heat inside the jacket.
 This in turn makes you really warm, even in ridiculously cold weather.

-Columbia uses Omni-Heat technology in most of their outdoor products, including jackets, footwear and ski gear.
-But, even though the dots are design to retain heat, the rest of the lining is actually made from highly breathable fabric.
-So, you won’t get sweaty or clammy while you’re wearing your Columbia down jacket - you will just be warm and comfortable
+Columbia uses Omni-Heat technology in most of its outdoor products, including jackets, footwear, and ski gear.
+But, even though the dots are designed to retain heat, the rest of the lining is actually made from highly breathable shell fabric.
+So, you won’t get sweaty or clammy while you’re wearing your Columbia down jacket – you will just be warm and comfortable.

-This jacket is also wind resistant, with binding at the hem and the cuffs.
-The hem is actually adjustable with drawcord string, so you can choose whether you want to keep al the heat inside, or let some air in.
+This down jacket is also wind-resistant, with binding at the hem and the cuffs.
+The hem is actually adjustable with drawcord string, so you can choose whether you want to keep all the heat inside, or let some air in.

-The women’s Columbia jacket has only two zippered pockets, but they are pretty big.
+The women’s Columbia jacket has only two hand zippered pockets, but they are pretty big.
 Actually, they’re big enough that the entire jacket can easily pack down into one of the pockets.
-Yes - this bulky and warm winter jacket is packable, and travel friendly!
-A great option if you like the idea of a portable jacket, but want something that will keep you warm in sub-zero temperatures.
+Yes – this bulky and warm winter jacket is packable, and travel-friendly!
+A great option if you like the idea of a packable down jacket, but want something that will keep you warm in sub-zero temperatures.

-The inner layer has 90-10 down to feather ratio, and a water resistant exterior.
-It’s a great mid layer, but also a really good thin jacket to have for late autumn and early winter.
-The thin, insulated jacket has elastic cuffs that trap heat, two external hand warming pockets and an internal media pocket with an earphone hole.
+The inner layer has a 90-10 down to feather ratio, and a water-resistant exterior.
+It’s a great mid-layer, but also a really good thin jacket to have for late autumn and early winter.
+The thin, insulated jacket has elastic cuffs that trap heat, two external hand warming pockets, and an internal media pocket with an earphone hole.

-You can wear this layer on its own, or combine it with the outer layer, to get a fully waterproof and really warm jacket.
+You can wear this layer on its own, or combine it with the outer shell, to get a fully waterproof and really warm jacket.

 The outer shell is windproof and waterproof, and it’s actually a great jacket for skiing.
 It has three external pockets, a detachable hood, adjustable external and elastic internal cuffs, and a hidden internal pocket.
 But the shell is not insulated on its own, so it’s not really a good option if you want to stay warm.

-I really like these jackets because they are incredibly versatile, and it’s like you’re actually buying several jackets for the price of one.
-You’re not getting just a winter jacket; you’re buying two outer layers that work for fall, winter and spring, and for all sorts of outdoor activities during those seasons.
+I really like these down jackets because they are incredibly versatile, and it’s like you’re actually buying several down jackets for the price of one.
+You’re not getting just a winter jacket; you’re buying two outer layers that work for fall, winter, and spring, and for all sorts of outdoor activities during those seasons.